 An effect in which a wipe pattern that has been preset to a size limit by the user becomes the key source (cuts the key hole).
 The characteristics of the pattern are set using the pattern controls.
-If the preset pattern is wiped on-air, the wipe will move only to the imposed limit.
-If mixed on air, the pattern already at its imposed limit will fade into the picture.

 preset wipe

 See preset pattern.